Groups, Orders, and Dynamics

 Recall that a group $\Gamma$ is said to be {\bf{\em virtually finite-rank solvable}} if it contains a finite-index subgroup $\tilde{\Gamma}$ that admits a normal series

-in which every quotient $\widetilde{\Gamma}^{i-1}/\widetilde{\Gamma}_i$ is finite-rank Abelian.\footnote{In case such a series can be taken so that each $\Gamma^{i-1} / \Gamma^i$ is cyclic, the group is said to be {\bf {\em virtually polycyclic}}.} (Notice that such a group $\Gamma$ is necessarily countable.)
-The number $\sum_i rank(\widetilde{\Gamma}^{i-1}/\widetilde{\Gamma}^i)$ is independent from both the finite-index subgroup and the normal series chosen.
+in which every quotient $\widetilde{\Gamma}^{i-1}/\widetilde{\Gamma}_i$ is finite-rank Abelian.\footnote{In the case where such a series can be taken so that each $\Gamma^{i-1} / \Gamma^i$ is cyclic, the group is said to be {\bf {\em virtually polycyclic}}.} (Note that such a group $\Gamma$ is necessarily countable.)
+The number $\sum_i rank(\widetilde{\Gamma}^{i-1}/\widetilde{\Gamma}^i)$ is independent of both the finite-index subgroup and the normal series chosen.
 (In particular, we can --and we will-- take $\widetilde \Gamma$ as being normal in $\Gamma$.)
-We call this number the {\bf\em{rank}} of $\Gamma$.
+We call this number the {\bf \em Hirsch rank} of $\Gamma$ or simply the {\bf \em rank} of $\Gamma$.
+(Note that when that restricted to Abelian groups, the Hirsch rank coincides with the usual rank.)
 We leave to the reader the task of checking that this number strictly decreases when passing to either an infinite-index subgroup or to a quotient by an infinite subgroup.
-(See \cite{robinson} in case of problems.)
+(See \cite{robinson} in case of problems.) \vsp

+\begin{small}\begin{ejer} Show that every left-order on a virtually finite-rank solvable group admits a maximal proper convex subgroup (despite the fact that such a group may fail to be finitely-generated).

+\underline{Hint.} Proceed by induction on the rank, noting that if $G \subset H$ are distinct convex subgroups, then the rank of $G$ is strictly smaller than that of $H$. \end{ejer}\end{small}

 \vsp